antespbau/Portfolio-of-personal-data-analysis-projects/Danish Power Market Analytics: Forecasting and PnL Analysis/readme.md

 # Danish Power Market Analytics: Forecasting and PnL Analysis

-This project built an end-to-end data pipeline to analise and forecast Danish electricity.
-It is composed by two parts: the first part is the forecast of the price day ahead throught three different models, the workflow covers **data ingestion, exploratory analysis, feature engineering, model evaluation and next-week forecasting**.
-The second part extend into  **directional trading and PnL analysis**.
+This project builds an end-to-end data pipeline to analyse and forecast Danish electricity prices.
+It is composed of two main parts:

+1. **Price Forecasting**
+   Development and evaluation of three models to predict day-ahead electricity prices, covering:
+   - data ingestion
+   - exploratory analysis
+   - feature engineering
+   - model training and evaluation
+   - next-week forecasting

+2. **Directional Trading & PnL Analysis**
+   Transformation of model outputs into trading signals and evaluation of profitability.

+The analysis focuses on the two Danish bidding zones:

 - **DK1 — West Denmark**
 - **DK2 — East Denmark**

+**Objective:**
-The aim objective is to convert the results into consistent and profitable tradint decisions.
+To convert forecasting outputs into **consistent and profitable trading decisions**.

 ---

 # FIRST PART OF THE PROJECT

 # Project Overview